drpicox/david-rodenas.com/_notes/front-matter.md

 tags:
   - yaml
 ---
-Front-matter is a ipso-facto standardized way to add metadata to a text file by using [YAML](http://www.yaml.org/) in the beginning of the file delimited by two sets of `---`.
+Front-matter is a ipso-facto standard to add metadata to a text file by using [YAML](http://www.yaml.org/).

+It defines the metadata inside a block delimited with `---` lines in the beginning of the text file.

 Example: